DanaMW/PowerShell-TuneUp/Discord Stuff/readme.md

 ## Discord-Whook
 ```
 This is a simple WebHook message to yor discord server.
-Enter a webhook URL in it and send messages from your server to your channel
+Enter a webhook URL in it
+that you get from your server and send messages from your home or remote servers to your channel
 ```
 ## Discord-Embed
 ```